rubykit/kit/libraries/kit-api/docs/guides/apis.md

 ## What truly matters

 [Kit] helps you design your apps in a domain driven way.
 The "growth-ready" way is to build your domain in a mono-repo.
-At first, they will likely be exposed through the same app-container in production, as it is simpler & cheaper.
+At first, they will likely be exposed through the same app_container in production, as it is simpler & cheaper.

 External clients will be able to connect to 1 API.